The state is a poor host at the Dana-Thomas House

-Sadly, in recent years the property has been managed as if it was a Department of Transportation garage—understaffed and ill-maintained and equipped as the major tourist destination it now is.
+Sadly, in recent years the property has been managed as if it was a Department of Transportation garage.
+Understaffed and ill-maintained, it offers hopeful visitors an indifferent experience.

 I admit that I get cranky when I get cold.
 I had donned my new argyles for a day-after-Christmas tour of the newly renovated Dana-Thomas House.
 My choice of socks was sartorially correct but a disaster in terms of comfort.
 Because of the crush of curious visitors, the house was limiting visitors to what had been called half-hour holiday tours, by which I assumed they meant rushed and superficial.
 Visitors who dropped by just after the start of one tour, as we did, thus faced a wait of as much as 29 minutes before the next one got underway.

 A minor inconvenience, usually.
 Unfortunately the waiting area set aside in the backyard carriage house was woefully under-heated.
 We took refuge with our fellow sufferers in the adjoining gift "shoppe," which was a little warmer, possibly because of friction heat generated as credit cards were pulled in and out of wallets.
 Indeed, a more cynical man might have concluded that the Arctic temperatures in the waiting room were deliberate, a vile trick to drive customers into closer proximity with the merchandise.